patrick-crawford/WEB422-Backup/notes/react-intro.md

 ## Introduction to React

-Our last topic stop before we get to Angular is **React**.
+The next topic to be discussed in this class is **React**.
 We will plan to work with React for the next 3 weeks.

 React is a widely-used JavaScript library for building user interfaces.
 In terms of mindshare for front-end development, React and Angular have almost all of it.